Indian Institute of Forest Management: Academic programmes

-The PFM course is the flagship course of IIFM and is one of its kind in Asia.
+The MBA-FM (earlier PGDFM / PFM) course is the flagship course of IIFM and is one of its kind in Asia.

 In addition to the above courses, it conducts Management Development programmes.

-Post Graduate Diploma in Forest Management (PFM)
+Masters of Business Administration in Forestry Management (MBA-FM)

-The PFM course was started in 1988.
+The MBA-FM (earlier PGDFM / PFM) course was started in 1988.
 It is a two-year residential course.
-The first batch of PFM students graduated in 1990.
-It is equivalent to Master's Degree in Forest Management.
+The first batch of MBA-FM students graduated in 1990.

 IIFM uses the scores of Common Admission Test (CAT) conducted by Indian Institutes of Management and the Xavier Aptitude Test (XAT) conducted by the XLRI to shortlist the candidates for the Written Aptitude Test and the Personal Interview.
-The shortlisted candidates are required to submit a Statement of Purpose (SOP) on why they want to pursue the PFM course at IIFM.
+The shortlisted candidates are required to submit a Statement of Purpose (SOP) on why they want to pursue the MBA course at IIFM.
 After conducting the Written Aptitude Test and the Personal Interview the institute announces the final list of candidates provisionally selected for the course.

 Placement

-Most of the job placements at IIFM are with the environment and development sector with NGOs, though recently a number of banks and microfinance institutions have participated in campus placements.
-Apart from it corporate also participate in IIFM placements and profiles are offered in sales and marketing, market research, banking and finance, environment, health and safety, environment management system, consulting roles, operations etc. with an average package of 6.93 lacs per annum in academic year 2017-2018.
+Most of the job placements at IIFM are with the environment, consulting, development sector and with NGOs, though recently a number of banks and microfinance institutions have participated in campus placements.
+Apart from it corporate also participate in IIFM placements and profiles are offered in sales and marketing, market research, banking and finance, environment, health and safety, environment management system, operations etc.

 IIFM and its alumni work closely with national and international civil society, governments, academia and industry.